Lars BERGLUND / Liangbing HU

 compared to regular paper.
 The transparent paper demonstrates a

-much higher optical transmittance than nanopaper made of nanoscale
+much higher optical transmittance than nanopaper made of

-light-trapping properties for photovoltaic applications such as
+film to enhance light-trapping properties for photovoltaic

-made of mesoscale fibers.
-The primary fibers have an average
+Transparent paper is made of mesoscale fibers.
+The primary

-diameter of ̃26 μm.
+fibers have an average diameter of ̃26 μm.

 [0062] The highly transparent paper has a high haze based on